 The existing public sector equality duties require Civil Service and NDPB departments to show due regard, when developing new policies or processes, on the impact of the proposals to those with protected characteristics.

-This guidance, available to download as a pdf, is designed to help PCS Representatives, Branches, Groups, Nations and Full Time Officers negotiate and organise around Public Sector Equality Duty.
+This guidance is designed to help PCS Representatives, Branches, Groups, Nations and Full Time Officers negotiate and organise around Public Sector Equality Duty.
 This guidance should also help to ensure that:

 - Strategies, policies and services are free from discrimination;